How To Ask Someone To Be Your Child’s Guardian

 Have a plan B

-There is a chance that the person you selected may decline the guardianship appointment.
-There can be many reasons for this and if it happens, again, don’t be offended.
+There is a chance that the person you selected may not want to take on the role.
+There can be many reasons for this and if it happens, try not to be offended.
 It’s better that you had the conversation ahead of time and found this out before putting them in your Will.

 Review your Will regularly